-The Group's accounting policies include measuring financial and non-financial assets and liabilities at fair value through profit or loss.
-The Grouphas established an internal control framework with respect to the measurement of fair value and regularly reviews significant unobservable inputs and valuation adjustments.
-If third-party information, such as broker quotes or pricing services, is used to measure fair value, then the Group will assess the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRSs, including the level in the fair value hierarchy in which such valuations should be classified.
+The Group's accounting policies and disclosures include measuring the financial and non-financial assets and liabilities at fair value through profit or loss.
+The Group has established an internal control framework with respect to the measurement of fair value and regularly reviews significant unobservable inputs and valuation adjustments.
+If third-party information, such as broker quotes or pricing services, are used to measure the fair value, then the Group will assess the evidence obtained from the third parties to support the conclusion that such valuations meet the requirements of IFRSs, including the level in the fair value hierarchy in which such valuations should be classified.